-Here are links to some of the information sources that you will need to refer to when setting up and running your health and wellbeing business.
+Here are links to some of the information sources that you’ll need when setting up and running your complementary therapy or alternative medicine business.

 Advertising Standards Authority (ASA) – is the UK’s independent regulator of advertising across all media.
 They apply the Advertising Codes, which are written by the Committees of Advertising Practice (CAP).
 Their work includes acting on complaints and proactively checking the media to take action against misleading, harmful or offensive advertising.
 Website: http://asa.org.uk/